 To get a better idea of how China uses Twitter, we first looked at several official Twitter accounts of Chinese foreign policy entities (embassies and aid agencies).
-By connecting to Twitter's API, we were able to access and extract the latest 3200\ tweets (the maximum allowed) sent out by each of the following accounts:
+By connecting to Twitter's API, we were able to access and extract the latest 3200 tweets (the maximum allowed) sent out by each of the following accounts.
+(Note that the extraction limit of 3200 tweets for each account is more than sufficient, considering that none of the accounts have even hit the 3200 tweet count.)

-- Chinese Ministry of Foreign Affairs (@MFA\China)· - Chinese Mission to UN (@Chinamission2un)· - Chinese Embassy in US (@ChineseEmbinUS)· - Chinese Embassy in South Africa (@ChineseEmbSA)· - China Int'l Development Cooperation Agency CIDCA (@cidcaofficial) \note that the extraction limit of 3200 tweets for each account is more than sufficient, considering that none of the accounts have even hit the 3200 Tweet count.
-Apart from the tweets, other related data such as hashtag count, post type (tweet/retweet/ reply) and user mentions were also extracted.
+Chinese Ministry of Foreign Affairs @MFA_China

+Chinese Mission to UN @Chinamission2un

+Chinese Embassy in US @ChineseEmbinUS

+Chinese Embassy in South Africa @ChinaAmbSA

+China Int'l Development Cooperation Agency CIDCA @cidcaofficial

+Apart from the tweets, other related data such as hashtag count, post type (tweet/retweet/reply) and user mentions were also extracted.
 All the data was then compiled and analysed accordingly.
 The following are our findings: